jero98772/LLM-Chat-template/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPLV3 License - see the LICENSE file for details.

-## Acknowledgments

-- Bootstrap for the UI components
-- FastAPI for the backend framework
-- LM Studio for local LLM hosting
-- Google for the Gemini API